opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Importing Papagayo-NG Files
 '''''''''''''''''''''''''''
-It is possible to import into the Xsheet/Timeline DAT files (i.e. Toonz Lip Sync) exported from Papagayo-NG, a lip-sync and animation timing tool.
+It is possible to import into the Xsheet/Timeline DAT files exported from Papagayo-NG, a lip-sync and animation timing tool.

 |apply_lip_sync_data|